It started with a Slack message from my supervisor.

 Start with an emergency fund

-I began investing in simple shares on a monthly basis – just a year before the inevitable retrenchment.
+I began investing in stocks on a monthly basis — just a year before the retrenchment.

 The first thing any financial advisor or content platform worth their salt would advise before investing is to build your damn emergency fund first.

 An emergency fund is, in essence, six months’ worth of expenditure in cash.
-It has to be liquid – meaning it can be accessed instantly.
-So more or less parked in a savings account.
+It has to be liquid — meaning it can be accessed instantly, so park it away in a savings account.

 No, a sneaker collection worth $5,000 does not count.

 “Why six months?” you might ask.
-In general, that’s how long it takes before getting re-employed.
+In general, that’s how long it can take —statistically speaking — before you get re-employed.